-Your disposable income is growing, but your expenses might be too, if, for example, you’ve upgraded your car or apartment.
-Accordingly, keep your thrifty shopping haunts in regular rotation and choose one clothing item a month on which to spend slightly more.
+Your disposable income is growing, but your expenses might be too if, for example, you’ve upgraded your car or apartment.
+Accordingly, keep your thrifty shopping haunts in regular rotation and choose one clothing item a month to spend slightly more on.

 If your annual salary is around $90,000…

 You likely are feeling relatively comfortable financially and have the freedom to purchase a few nicer items for yourself.
 At this bracket, clothing and accessories from midpriced boutiques like Shopbop are a good fit.

 If you’re in this income bracket, you can afford to splurge on a luxury item that you’ll have forever.
 Consider adding a classic pair of Manolo Blahnik pumps or timeless items to your closet.
 Just make sure to limit these clothing purchases so you don’t exceed spending 5% of your take-home pay.